stuartko/template-spec-samples/AuthoringBuiltIns.md

 Additionally the following **optional** properties are available:

 * **supportsAirGapped**: A boolean value that indicates whether this built-in should be returned in airgapped cloud environments.
 Defaults to false.
 Expected to be set by Microsoft employees only.

+### Step 5: Submit a PR to the template specs repo

+Now that you've created all the necessary changes locally in your repo/branch, you should commit your changes and initiate a pull request to the main repo.

+* For forked repos, you can see guidance for creating a PR here: [Creating a pull request from a fork - GitHub Docs](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)
+* For branches within the template spec repo you can see guidance for creating a PR here: [Creating a pull request - GitHub Docs](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)

+Be sure to fill out the PR template that is shown with the relevant details.
+After your PR is received someone from Microsoft will review it and either provide feedback requesting changes, or it will be approved and rollout can be expected within 30 days.